-A former faculty member filed suit against the university for wrongful discharge, alleging that he had acquired de facto tenure under the provisions of his employment contract, which incorporated the terms of the professor's collective bargaining agreement with the American Association of University Professors' contract (the AAUP Contract), and the faculty handbook.
+A former faculty member filed suit against the university for wrongful discharge, alleging that he had acquired de facto tenure under the provisions of his employment contract, which incorporated the terms of the professor's collective bargaining agreement with the American Association of University Professors' contract and the faculty handbook.
 The jury found that the professor had attained tenure status.
-However, the trial court ruled, as a matter of New Jersey law, that the professor's reliance on the AAUP Contract and the handbook were misplaced, and that the professor had not attained de facto tenure.
-The appeals court affirmed noting that the issue of tenure involved an interpretation of the AAUP Contract and the provisions of the handbook, which provisions were not ambiguous and did not support the claim for tenure, and, thus, their interpretation was a question of law for the trial court.
+However, the trial court ruled, as a matter of New Jersey law, that the professor's reliance on the AAUP contract and the handbook were misplaced, and that the professor had not attained de facto tenure.
+The appeals court affirmed noting that the issue of tenure involved an interpretation of the AAUP contract and the handbook provisions, which were not ambiguous and did not support the claim for tenure, and, thus, their interpretation was a question of law for the trial court.
 The court found that the trial court properly applied the rules of contract construction in arriving at the conclusion.